 Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score.
 The question is, what’s considered a major credit card?

 A: Great question.
 When it comes to your creditworthiness, not all of your cards will be considered equal.
 There are two types by definition:

-- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover (in foreign countries, the last two might not always be counted since they may not be accepted in a particular country).
+- Major Credit Cards: In the United States, this consists of cards which operate over the payment networks Visa, MasterCard, American Express, and Discover.
+However, having a debit card that is run on one of these networks does not count, unfortunately.
+At least not in terms of building credit.

 Which is the best major credit card?

 When it comes to your credit score, there’s absolutely zero difference between MasterCard vs. Visa vs. Discover vs. American Express.
 Why?
 Because that label won’t even show up on your credit report!
 Instead you will see the name of the issuing bank, like Citi, Chase or Bank of America.

 For example pictured at the right, you see a Chase Visa and Citi MasterCard account listed on my credit report.
 But all you see are the names of the issuing bank, not the type of cards they are.

 The only exception to this rule is when the issuing bank and payment network are the same company.

 Visa and MasterCard do not issue cards (they only operate as networks) so that means you will never see them listed on a credit report.
 However American Express and Discover do directly issue most of their cards, so you will see their name listed if you have a card issued by them.

 Either way, all four companies are considered to be major credit cards.
 For scoring purposes, they all receive equal weight.
 One isn’t considered “best” or better over another in terms of building credit.

 Why not a store credit card?